Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 Priority 2

-The County Councils Network proposals below sets out that an incoming government should undergo an extensive engagement exercise with the wider sector to establish a planning system that works on the base of experience, and to an agreed set of principles.
+The County Councils Network proposals therefore sets out that new government should undergo an extensive engagement exercise with the wider sector to establish a planning system that works on the base of experience, and to an agreed set of principles.
 Other reforms should also include giving planning authorities more control over the implementation of permitted development rights, while getting to grips with the resourcing and capacity of planning departments.
-Alongside this, an incoming government must put forward proposals for mandating the return of statutory strategic planning at the county scale across already recognised county boundaries to deliver the right homes, in the right places, connected with the necessarily social and physical infrastructure.
+The government must also push forward with its proposals for mandating the return of statutory strategic planning at the county scale.

 Priority 3

-While reviving public transport options is critical, county roads remain England’s arteries and are vital to boosting national productivity.
+A key part of this local infrastructure are county roads: which remain England’s arteries and are vital to boosting national productivity.
 However, achieving a well-maintained network has become an increasing challenge for county and unitary councils owing to budget pressures, whilst inflation has dramatically driven up the cost of major capital schemes for resurfacing and improvements.
 Around 13,000 miles in county areas have been identified as needing maintenance, while councils continue to lack the powers to ensure utility companies do not undermine council efforts to maintain their local road network in the best condition possible.

 curved line with half-rounded rectangle on the end